 Cloud service providers (CSPs) that want to work in the federal government sector must obtain FedRAMP certification.
-FedRAMP certification benefits small and large CSPs because it boosts security, increases efficiency, and offers them the opportunity to do business with U.S. government agencies.
+FedRAMP certification benefits small and large CSPs because it boosts security, increases efficiency, and offers the opportunity to do business with U.S. government agencies.

-What is the FedRAMP Certification Process?
+What Is the FedRAMP Certification Process?

 A cloud services provider can get certified in one of two ways, according to FedRAMP.gov:

-- Via an Agency Authority to Operate
+- An Agency Authority to Operate, or an ATO.

 Joint Authorization Board (JAB) Provisional Authorization